 You can also include happy customers in your videos.
 This will help potential customers trust your brand, and create a feeling of comfort when dealing with your brand.

 This not only helps you build trust with these potential customers but also sees your site rank higher in search engine results, which further increases the possibility of visitors clicking on your site.
-Let’s look at creative ways that you can use videos:
+And if that doesn’t convince you – here are some great video marketing statistics (with infographic) that will.
+Let’s look at creative ways that you can use videos.

 The best type of video to use

-You can combine video styles to your liking.
-Whether that means adding in animation to your interview style video.
-Or simply doing a live video feed.
-The options can be endless.
+You can combine several different video styles for your business needs.
+Whether that means adding animation to your interview style videos, or simply doing a live video stream – the options can be endless.

 Animated videos have the highest conversion rates among video types.
 Using animated videos can see your conversion rates increase by at least 20% and 95% of people have watched an explainer video to learn more about a product or service.
 Better still, they tend to make clients feel better amidst all the stress that comes with moving.
 They are also way affordable when compared to the live-action type of videos.
 You can embed them on your site’s landing pages or even share them on your company’s social media platforms.